 The future of eCommerce in 2019

-Moreover, the global retail sales is expected to touch $1 trillion by 2021.
+Moreover, global retail sales are expected to touch $1 trillion by 2021.
 It’s quite evident that eCommerce is still booming at a fast pace, and online stores are more aggressive than ever in their marketing activities.

 That’s why stopping at emails is not right for the businesses.
 The dynamic market and evolving technology have given rise to many marketing strategies that are also effective in boosting customer engagement and acquisition.

-In this article we are going to take a look at three effective marketing tactics for eCommerce businesses.
+In this article, we are going to take a look at four effective marketing tactics for eCommerce businesses.
 Read on:

 1. Give a friendly “push” through push